subashz/Easy-AOSP/README.md

 ```

 ## How to install & run
+0. Download & setup the aosp source code and make the project [Link](https://source.android.com/docs/setup/build/building)
 1. Install intellij ultimate edition (you can get a free version using student account.)
 (OPTIONAL)
 2. Clone this repo on your local/remote server
 3. Use the remote-development feature of intellij ultimate
 4. Use ssh connection and browse this cloned project
 5. Change the aosp directory in scripts/aosp.gradle.
-5. Make sure you have 'Android' selected in project preview.
+5. Make sure you have 'Android' selected in project preview to view the source file/resources.
 5. Get code completion and drawable preview.
 6. Enjoy browsing..